WardCunningham/Smallest-Federated-Wiki/server/express/ReadMe.md

 Higher in the list takes precedence.
 The server will then try to guess all unspecified options.

+You can also switch datastores to leveldb from flatfiles by switching require('./page') to require('./leveldb') in lib/server.js.

 ## Goals ##
 The main goal of the express port of Smallest Federated Wiki is to create a SFW server that is fully compatible with the reference server, with a focus